LotusLotus

 Then Kāśyapa replied in verse:

-"If sentient beings do not continue their existence,
+If sentient beings do not effect their existence,

-Nirvāṇa is the foremost bliss.
+Nirvāṇa will be their foremost bliss.

-That bliss is merely a name.
+That bliss is merely a name

-There is no one experiencing bliss."
+As there is no one experiencing bliss.

-Then the World-Honored One spoke again in verse:
+Then the World-Honored One again spoke in verse:

-"The eternal liberation is not just a name,
+The eternal liberation is not just a name,

 This is not the state of voice-hearers or Pratyekabuddhas,

-Nor that of Bodhisattvas."
+Nor that of Bodhisattvas.

-Kāśyapa asked the Buddha, "World-Honored One, why do you speak of form and then say it is eternally abiding?"
+Kāśyapa asked the Buddha, “World-Honored One, why do you speak of form then say it is eternally abiding?”

-"By analogy, there is a person
+By analogy, there is a person

 Who points his finger to the sky.

-I now am the same way,
+I now do the same,

 Who pronounce liberation by name.